 You can save and enable the workflow event to make it available for use.

-2Set the Status of the workflow event to Enabled.
+2To enable the workflow event, set the Status of the event to Enabled.

 The following image shows the enable option that appears when you configure a workflow event: